 The group once again made exceptional scores in 2022.
 Only missing one measure, they continued their extraordinary performance post-pandemic.

-Now, in 2023, this IPA continues to drive results.
+Even now, this IPA continues to drive results.
 “They have been scoring well across the board for several years now,” says Spanier-Hoar.

 Through continued follow-ups and interactions, these providers remain engaged, leveraging data to proactively care for their patients and close care gaps.
 This has led to the medical group earning a 5-star rating two years in a row from one of the major payers with whom they’re contracted.

-Data are the conduit of success in value-based care, enabling providers to make well-informed decisions about patient healthcare.
-For providers who struggle with managing data, partnering with an organization like Innovista can help not only with analysis and reporting, but leveraging data to improve quality scores and health outcomes.
+Data are the conduit of success in value-based care, enabling providers to make well-informed decisions about patient care.
+For providers who struggle with managing data, partnering with an organization like Innovista can help not only with analysis and reporting, but leveraging that data to improve quality scores and health outcomes.
 It is a win for patients and providers alike.